Willow Tearooms: The Willow Tearooms

-The Room Deluxe
+The Room de Luxe

 The Room de Luxe was the most extravagant of the rooms that Mackintosh created, and proved to be the tearooms' main attraction.
 The room was positioned on the first floor at the front of the building, slightly above the level of the tea gallery at the rear, and featured a vaulted ceiling with a full-width, slightly curved bay window looking out to Sauchiehall Street.
 Entrance to the room was by way of a magnificent set of double doors which featured leaded glass decoration, hinting at the colours and motifs to be found beyond.

 Described at the time as "a fantasy for afternoon tea", the room was intimate and richly decorated.
 It featured a sumptuous colour scheme of grey, purple and white, featuring a soft grey carpet, a silk upholstered dado, chairs and settees upholstered in a rich rose-purple, and silver painted tables with high-backed chairs.
 The walls were painted a simple white, with a high level frieze of coloured, mirrored and leaded glass panels.
 One side wall contained the fireplace and, opposite, the other wall featured one of Margaret MacDonald's most famous works, the gesso panel inspired by Rossetti's sonnet O Ye, all ye that walk in Willow Wood.
 This was all complemented by crisp, white tablecloths and blue willow-pattern crockery.

 The luxurious decoration of the room can be understood as a logical extension of the Mackintoshes' stylistic development from 1900, where they would develop all-encompassing interior designs for domestic commissions, and then transfer these to their designs for commercial projects and exhibitions.
 Their colourful interior designs in the House for an Art Lover culminated in the Room de Luxe interior as a commercial vision of the European idea of the room as a work of art.